10 Ways To Develop Your Meditation Practice

 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –

-These methods have all proven to help me along the way and I’m sure they will help you to develop your practice too.
-Do you have any tips for how to improve meditation practice?
+These methods have all helped me along the way and I’m sure will help you too.
+Do you have any tips for how to improve a meditation practice?
 Or maybe you can recommend a course?
-If so, leave it in the comments below.
+Post a comment below.